-Position: Course Director Doctorate in Education ( Senior Fellow, Higher Education Academy/RSA)
+Position: Course Director MA TEFL ( Senior Fellow, Higher Education Academy/RSA)

 Location: School of Languages, Literatures and Linguistics Room 206, 41-47 College Road, Bangor University

 I joined Bangor University in 1994.
 I am Course Director for the MA TEFL at the School of Languages, Literatures andLinguistics.
 I was educated in Bangor and Cardiff University, where I gained a BA in English Literature and an MA in Applied Linguistics.
 I have taught in Sudan and China and provided consultancy and literacy training in Jamaica, Lesotho, and Pakistan.
 I am currently lecturing on postgraduate MA programmes, Phd/ MA Research Projects in Languag Planning and I also teach an MA module in Intercultural Education (MDIS Singapore) and contribute to the MA module in Research Methods.
 The MA in TEFL is run in collaboration with the School of Linguistics.

 - Course Director: MA TEFL

 - Co-ordinator for Overseas Students